Valentine’s Day is problematic.

 Buy yourself a treat

 Take yourself shopping.
 What have you been needing that you haven’t bought yourself?
 Shoes?
 A new white blouse to replace the one you spilled spaghetti sauce on?
 That book your friend said you’d love?
-I love The Abbey Bookshop.
+The Abbey Bookshop is one of my favorite English bookstores in Paris.
 Git it.

 If you really want to gratify some carnal desires, go to my favorite sex shop, Passage du Desir.
 It is tasteful and cute, and the clerks will listen to your awkward blatherings and show you a stunning variety of high-quality, user-friendly toys.
 You’ll leave with a discreet bag of fun.
 Santé!